bsmith89/make-bml/make-lesson.md

 but with a few bonus features.

 Now, if we change one of the inputs, we don't have to rebuild everything.
-Instead, _Make_ knows to only rebuild the files which, either directly or indirectly, depend on the file that changed.
+Instead, _Make_ knows to only rebuild the files that, either directly or indirectly, depend on the file that changed.
 This is called an **incremental build**.
 It's no longer our job to track those dependencies.